 Editor-in-Chief: Léopold Lambert

-Léopold Lambert is an architect, researcher, and the founding editor of The Funambulist.
+Léopold Lambert is a trained architect, writer, and the founding editor of The Funambulist.
 He is the author of three books examining the politics of the built environment: Weaponized Architecture: The Impossibility of Innocence (dpr-barcelona 2012), Topie impitoyable: The Corporeal Politics of the Cloth, the Wall, and the Street (punctum books 2015) and La politique du bulldozer: La ruine palestinienne comme projet israélien (B2 2016).
 His next book is tentatively called États d’urgence : Une histoire spatiale du continuum colonial français (forthcoming 2019).

 Editorial Assistant: Nadia El Hakim